bitnami/charts/bitnami/kubernetes-event-exporter/README.md

 $ helm install my-release bitnami/kubernetes-event-exporter
 ```

-These commands deploy kubernetes-event-exporter on the Kubernetes cluster in the default configuration.
+These commands deploy Kubernetes Event Exporter on the Kubernetes cluster in the default configuration.
 The [Parameters](##parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list` or `helm ls --all-namespaces`